RicardoTurco/flask-with-postgres/README.md

 ## PostgreSQL

-Before run, i'm considering that POSTGRES is already properly installed and configured; just perform the following instructions:
+Before run, i'm considering that POSTGRES is already properly installed and configured in your machine; just perform the following instructions:
 (don't forget to put the "values" in your "environment variable - DATABASE_URL")

 create database ```<database_name>```;